DavidBK/shampoo/Node/Asynchronous-Javascript.md

 Lets create the infamous logging example using promises.

 1. Create a `promise-logging.js`.
-2. Write a code that does the same as the code in [Callbacks Execution order](#execution-order) but using promises.
+1. Write a code that does the same as the code in [Callbacks Execution order](#execution-order) but using promises.
 Commit and push your changes.
-3. Write a code that does the same as the code in [Callbacks Error Handling](#error-handling) but using promises.
-Commit and push your changes.
+1. Write a code that does the same as the code in [Callbacks Error Handling](#error-handling) but using promises.

+   - Create a `maybeLog` function that returns a promise that simulate a logging that may fail.
+   - Handle the error:
+     - If the error is thrown, log the error and stop the execution.
+     - If the error is not thrown, log the string `"4"` as usual and continue to step 5.
+   - Commit and push your changes.

-4. Write a code that does the same as the code in [Callbacks Pass data](#pass-data) but using promises.
-Commit and push your changes.
+1. Write a code that does the same as the code in [Callbacks Pass data](#pass-data) but using promises.

+   - Replace the `maybeLog` function with function that resolve with the random number (like the callback example).
+   - Handle the results in step 4:

+     - If the results is bigger then `0.9` log `"4: good result"`
+     - If the results is smaller then `0.8` log `"4: bad result"`

-5. Write a code that does the same as the code in [Callbacks Concurrent execution](#concurrent-execution) but using promises.
+1. Write a code that does the same as the code in [Callbacks Concurrent execution](#concurrent-execution) but using promises.
 You may add the [After Concurrent job](#after-concurrent-execution---optional).

 Commit and push your changes.